philippslang/tensorboardprotobuf/README.md

 # tensorboardprotobuf
-Write input files (protobuffers) for Tensorboard with minimal dependencies (protobuf libs)
+Write input files (protobuffers) for Tensorboard with minimal dependencies (protobuf libs).
+Downside is we shamelessly duplicate the protobuf files from the tensorflow repo.

 ## Interface
 There are only two classes implementing the interface for this library: `Run` and `Record`.
 A `Run` instance is tied to one tensorboard input file and contains an arbitrary number of `Record` instances.
 A `Record` is tied to a step and contains scalar values (images etc...) tbd.